jotslo/joshscript/README.md

 Installation: https://www.youtube.com/watch?v=VGpngPR3lUc
 # What's New?
-JoshScript 1.1 is out and includes some new features including:
+JoshScript 1.2 is out and includes the ability to loop!
+Examples and usage will be coming soon.
-- Notation
-- Organised Joshes
-- Tape Reel

-...and more!

 # Usage
 **JOSH** increases the value by 1